-This not only covers Al’s amazing busking trek across Spain but also a biography with a brutally honest account of balancing family life with undertaking adventures.
+This covers Al's amazing busking trek across Spain and a biography with a brutally honest account of balancing family life with undertaking adventures.

 I’ve recently been listening to the audiobook version of ‘My Midsummer Morning’ by Alastair Humphreys.

 So, apart from perhaps inspiring our own small adventures and fueling wanderlust, why is this of interest to the parents trying to spend more time outside with their kids?